hal9ai/hal9/website/learn/code/deployment.md

 hal9 deploy chatbot
 ```

-Beside chatbots, Hal9 can also deploy and run other content types like images, static websites, Streamlit data apps, web APIs, or you can even send a pull request to [Hal9's GitHub](https://github.com/hal9ai/hal9) project to extend this to any other content type.
+Beside chatbots, you can also deploy and run other content types like images, static websites, Streamlit data apps, web APIs, or you can even send a pull request to [Hal9's GitHub](https://github.com/hal9ai/hal9) project to extend this to any other content type.

 ## Data Apps